-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying supplementary information on pages 23 - 24 is presented for purposes of additional analysis and is not a required part of the financial statements.
+My audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The accompanying supplementary information on pages 20-21 is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Report on Summarized Comparative Prior Period Financial Statements yours Gordon of Assiciation CPA, P.A
+Report on Summarized Comparative Prior Period Financial Statements

-The 2019 financial statements were audited by other auditors whose report dated December 17, 2019, expressed an unmodified opinion on those statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+The 2020 financial statements were audited by other auditors whose report dated November 20, 2020, expressed an unmodified opinion on those statements.
+In my opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.